hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/install-git-cli-on-mac-os-x.md

 ![](/assets/Screen Shot 2016-12-26 at 17.46.55.png)

 Click the Open Anyway button.
+The installer should start now: